Ang Cui: Cisco IP Phones

-At the 29th Chaos Communication Congress in December 2012, Cui and Solfo presented the findings of their DARPA funded research study, which exposed a vulnerability in Cisco IP phones (CiscoUnified IP Phone 7900 series) that could allow an attacker to turn them into bugging devices.
+At the 29th Chaos Communication Congress in December 2012, Cui and Stolfo presented the findings of their DARPA funded research study, which exposed a vulnerability in Cisco IP phones (CiscoUnified IP Phone 7900 series) that could allow an attacker to turn them into bugging devices.
 The exploit gained root access to the device's firmware, which could enable the interception of phone calls.
 It would also allow an attacker to remotely activate the phone's microphone in order to eavesdrop on nearby conversations.

 Funtenna

 At the 2015 Black Hat Briefings cybersecurity conference, Cui unveiled a firmware exploit called “Funtenna” which manipulates the electronic processes within common devices like printers, phones, and washing machines in order to create radio signals which could secretly transmit data outside of a secure facility.
 The attack could even work with devices within an air-gapped system.

 News outlets such as Ars Technica and Motherboard noted Funtenna's potential for turning infected devices into covert spying tools.